Icon (programming language): Generators

-Expressions in Icon may return a single value, for instance, 5 > x will evaluate and return x if the value of x is less than 5, or else fail.
-However, Icon also includes the concept of procedures that do not immediately return success or failure, and instead return new values every time they are called.
+Expressions in Icon may return a single value, for instance, 5 > x will evaluate and return x if the value of x is less than 5, otherwise it will fail and return no value.
+Icon also includes the concept of procedures that do not immediately return success or failure, and instead return new values every time they are called.
 These are known as generators, and are a key part of the Icon language.
 Within the parlance of Icon, the evaluation of an expression or function produces a result sequence.
 A result sequence contains all the possible values that can be generated by the expression or function.
 When the result sequence is exhausted, the expression or function fails.

 Icon allows any procedure to return a single value or multiple values, controlled using the fail, return and suspend keywords.
 A procedure that lacks any of these keywords returns &fail, which occurs whenever execution runs to the end of a procedure.
 For instance: